-Social Relationships with Others Associated with Peirce College absolute right to say "no." Consequently, if you feel any unwelcome pressure to become involved with any students, College officers, employees (including faculty members, administration, and staff), or other non-employees with whom you may come into contact and/or interact in connection with your educational experience (such as College contractors, including Co-op employers, the College's vendors and suppliers), we urge you to use the complaint procedure set forth below.
+From time to time, students become involved in social relationships while attending Peirce College.
+While you have a right to say "yes," you also have an absolute right to say "no." 1 Consequently, if you feel any unwelcome pressure to become involved with any students, College officers, employees (including faculty members, administration, and staff), or other non-employees with whom you may come into contact and/or interact in connection with your educational experience (such as College contractors, including Co-op employers, the College's vendors and suppliers), we urge you to use the complaint procedure set forth below.
+2